International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

 - Consider air freight as an emergency option (expensive but fast)

-Timeline Planning: From Order to Delivery
+Timeline Planning: From Production to Delivery

 | Phase | Duration | Notes |